ecmwf/spartacus-surface/README.md

 of 3-D radiative transfer in vegetation canopies: SPARTACUS-Vegetation 1.1.
 Geosci.
 Model Dev., 11, 339-350.

-Hogan, R. J., 2019b: Flexible treatment of radiative transfer in complex urban canopies for use in weather and climate models.
+Hogan, R. J., 2019: Flexible treatment of radiative transfer in complex urban canopies for use in weather and climate models.
 Boundary-Layer Meteorol., 173, 53-78.

 ## CONTACT

-Any queries or bug fixes, please email Robin Hogan <r.j.hogan@ecmwf.int>
+Please email Robin Hogan <r.j.hogan@ecmwf.int> with any queries or bug fixes, but note that ECMWF does not commit to providing support to users of this software.